 Microsoft is one of the giant firms that use A/ B testing to optimize the search engine, Bing.

 #23.
 Google conducted around 7000 A/B tests on its search algorithm in 2011

 A/B testing statistics indicate that giant firms use this tool to optimize their products as well such as Amazon, Netflix, and eBay.

 #24.
 Google performed its first A/B test in 2000

 A/B testing facts reveal that now these days Google exceeds 10000 A/B tests per year.

 #25.
-Google performed A/B testing for 50 different shaded of blue for their Call-To-Action button
+Google performed A/B testing for 50 different shades of blue for their Call-To-Action button

 For maximum conversion of users, the company tested 50 shades of blue for its CTA using A/B testing analysis for colors.
-Other companies as well conducted this test to improve conversions.
+Other companies also conducted this test to improve conversions.

 #26.
-Microsoft Bing improved its revenue by 12 percent using an A/B test
+Microsoft Bing improved its revenue by 12% using an A/B test

-In 2012, with the idea of changing the display of ad headlines in a Bing search, the company witnessed a massive increase of $100 million in its yearly revenues in the US.
+In 2012, with the idea of changing the display of ad headlines in a Bing search, the company witnessed a massive increase of USD100 million in its yearly revenues in the US.